 - 508. Available as a sedan or touring wagon, the 508 combines modern safety technology with a long list of standard inclusions.

 German marque Porsche has long been synonymous with high-performance sports cars, but in recent years has also developed a strong following for its luxury SUVs.
 Founded in Stuttgart in 1931, Porsche is now owned by the Volkswagen Group.
-If you’re looking for a high-end, high-performance coupe, convertible, sedan or SUV, one or more Porsche models may very well be near the top of your shopping list.
+If you're looking for a high-end, high-performance coupé, convertible, sedan or SUV, one of Porsche's models should be near the top of your shopping list.

 Popular Porsche models include:

 - 911. A legendary sports car famous for its nimble handling and memorable driving experience.

 - Macan.
 Luxury all-wheel-drive SUV with plenty of engine options (and plenty of power).

 - Cayenne.
 A large five-seat SUV that saved Porsche from oblivion when it was introduced in the 1990s.